sfloresk/AWS-ALB-egress-traffic-monitoring/README.md

 1. Navigate to Cloud9 Console
 2. Create a new environment with default settings
-3. (Optional) Attach an admin role to the environment EC2 instance if you would like to use a role instead of your credentials - **This is not recommended for production deployments, for a detailed list of actions that this deployment does, refer to the template.yaml file and the following sections**
+3. (Optional) Attach an admin role to the environment EC2 instance if you would like to use a role instead of your credentials - **Attaching an admin role is not recommended for production deployments, for a detailed list of actions that this deployment does, refer to the template.yaml file and the following sections**
 4. Open the Cloud9 development environment
 5. (Optional) Disable temporary credentials and remove $HOME/.aws directory to make sure SAM uses your instance profile credentials if you prefer to use a role
 6. Clone this repo